-The Nobel prize-winning economist Robert Shiller has stated bitcoin will not be a “permanent feature” on the monetary world, as politicians indicated that a clampdown on cryptocurrencies was coming.
+The Nobel Prize-winning economist Robert Shiller has stated bitcoin will not be a “permanent feature” on the monetary world, as politicians indicated that a clampdown on cryptocurrencies was coming.

 Speaking in the Planet Economic Forum in Davos on Thursday, Shiller hailed bitcoin as a “really clever idea”.
 But though he was impressed with the technologies behind it, he was concerned that it had “gone viral as a currency”.

-Theresa Might said in Davos that she was concerned that criminals were taking benefit of digital currencies, which could be utilised to anonymously transfer funds.
+Theresa Might said in Davos that she was concerned that criminals were taking benefit of digital currencies, which could be utilized to anonymously transfer funds.
 “In places like cryptocurrencies, like bitcoin, we ought to be taking a look at these extremely seriously,” May told Bloomberg.